 If it’s low cost trading you are looking for then it is certainly worth considering iWeb Sharedealing.

-Being owned by Lloyds comes with the advantage that you can access almost all the same shares and funds as well as the same trading platform minus the ongoing account fees and with low commissions.
+Being owned by Lloyds comes with the advantage that you can access almost all the same shares and funds as well as the same trading platform minus the ongoing account fees (but does include a £100 account opening fee) and with low commissions.

 But when it comes to the full package, can iWeb supply everything you are after or are they just a low cost, basic offering?
 Here we take a detailed look at what we believed to be the important pros and cons in this iWeb share dealing review.